mslinn/jekyll_href/README.md

 ```html
 {% href_summary [options] %}
 ```
+ - Links are presented in the order they appear in the page.
  - External links are always included.
  - Links to other pages in the website are included if the `include_local` keyword option is used.

-Note that the `href` tag options are used to generate the summary links, just as they were in the text above the **References** summary section.
+The `href` tag options are used to generate the summary links, just as they were in the text above the **References** summary section.
 The only exception is the `summary` option, which overrides the linked text.

-If more than one `href` tag specifies a URL, the last one encountered sets the value of the linked text, unless one or more of the `href` tags has a `summary` option.
+If more than one `href` tag specifies a URL, the first one encountered sets the value of the linked text.

-`Href` tags with a `summary` option have precedence.
-The linked text of the last `href` tag with a `summary` option is used.
+If a URL appears in more than one `href` with different `follow` values a warning is logged.

 ### Example
 Given these `href` usages in a web page: